aviba2000/eBPF_NetFPGA-SUME/README.md

 This repository has a directory for each function or program, and each directory follows the same structure:
 - src: it contains the source Restricted C code and headers.
 - test: it contains the source test C code and headers.
-- def: it can only be found in some directories, and it contains a C (or Restricted C) header file with definitions.\
+- def: it can only be found in some directories, and it contains a C (or Restricted C) header file with definitions.<br/>

-Regarding the files, there are six different directories:
+Regarding the contents, there are six different directories:
 - 00_Common_Libraries: library with common eBPF functions.
-- Adapter_PING: program that manages ICMPv4 packets and that has been loaded to the NetFPGA-SUME.
+- Adapter_PING: program that processes ICMPv4 packets and that has been loaded to the NetFPGA-SUME.
 - XDP1: program that parses and discards packets.
 - XDP2: program that parses and forwards packets.
 - XDP_ADJUST_TAIL: program that parses and modifies the size of packets.